 Dr. John Cabra, Political Science

-Ms. Mary Cummings, Elementary Education and Reading
+Ms. Mary Cummings, Elementary Education, Literacy, and Educational Leadership

 Ms. Joy Guarino, Theater